Mahamane Ousmane

 Mahamane Ousmane (born 20 January 1950) is a Nigerien politician.
-He was the first democratically elected and fourth President of Niger, serving from 16 April 1993 until he was deposed in a military coup d'état on 27 January 1996.
-He has continued to run for president in each election since his ousting, and he was president of the National Assembly from December 1999 to May 2009.
+Elected as the fourth President of Niger at 43 years old, he is the youngest elected president in Africa.
+He was also the first democratically elected president of his country, serving from 16 April 1993 until he was deposed in a military coup d'état on 27 January 1996.
+He has continued to run for president in each election since his ouster, and he was president of the National Assembly from December 1999 to May 2009.
 Since April 2020, he is the president of the Democratic and Republican Renewal (RDR Tchanji), a major political party that is currently in opposition.
 RDR Tchanji formed an alliance with Ousmane's other political vehicle, MNRD Hankuri, on 16 December 2018.

 1993 presidential election

 Ousmane, the candidate of the CDS, ran for president in the election held on 27 February 1993.
 He received second place, with 26.59% of the vote, behind Tandja Mamadou of the National Movement for the Development of Society (MNSD); however, with the backing of a coalition of parties known as the Alliance of the Forces of Change (AFC), Ousmane won the presidency in the second round, held on 27 March, taking 54.42%.